Resilient-Labs/todo-list-2019-week05/README.md

 ## How It's Made:
 Tech used: HTML, CSS, JavaScript

 I used event listeners to the '+' button to run a function to add list elements to the emply ul element in the html.
 I created a function to strikethrough the text of any completed items that were checked off.
 Lastly, the user can clear all completed tasks, and clear the entire list.
+This project was more focused on practicing JavaScript than going deep with CSS design like some of the other projects on my github.